 According to Direct Marketing News, 63% of people say that brand consistency plays a role in their spending.
-In fact, 34% of respondents claim they’re willing to spend more on a brand that is consistent in its messaging across channels, and 39% of people say they spend less on inconsistent ones.
+34% of respondents are willing to spend more on a brand that is consistent in its messaging across channels.
+39% of people say they spend less on inconsistent ones.

 Brand marketing matters.
-Whether your target user is exploring your website, stumbling upon a post in their Facebook newsfeed after liking your page, or first exposed to your company in a Google search result, brand development maintains its importance throughout the customer journey.
+Whether your target user is exploring your website, seeing a post in their Facebook newsfeed after liking your page.
+Brand development maintains its importance throughout the customer journey.

-Your website is an exploratory experience for potential customers in the consideration phase looking to learn more about your company or product as a whole. post-click landing pages, on the other hand, generate the most ROI when used as a natural extension of your digital advertising.
-When done correctly, these dedicated pages create a focused message aligned and personalized experience for a target audience with a single call to action.
+Your website is a browsing experience for potential customers looking to learn more about your company.
+Post-click landing pages generate the most ROI when used as a natural extension of your digital advertising.
+When done correctly, these dedicated pages create a focused message and personalized experience for the target audience.

-post-click landing pages are not meant to replace your website, though.
-Your website is for people to learn more about your product in a generic way without addressing their specific needs, while a post-click landing page is for someone to take action.
+Post-click landing pages are not meant to replace your website, though.
+Your website is for people to learn more about your product in a generic way.
+While a post-click landing page is for someone to take action.

-Among the fundamental differences between post-click landing pages and a website is the act of conscious and direct personalization to create more context around a particular promotion. post-click landing pages also help illustrate the unique value proposition of your product at the moment someone first engages with your brand.
+Among the fundamental differences between post-click landing pages and a website is the act of conscious and direct personalization to create more context around an offer.
+Post-click landing pages also help illustrate the unique value proposition of your product at the moment someone first engages with your brand.

 Brand strategy and post-click landing pages

 Authentic brands don’t emerge from marketing cubicles or advertising agencies.
 They emanate from everything the company does.

-Legendary copywriter David Ogilvy defines a brand as “the intangible sum of a product’s attributes.”
-In the context of brand marketing, the attitude and voice of your brand are determined by the totality of experiences across all of your digital properties, including post-click landing pages.
+David Ogilvy defines a brand as “the intangible sum of a product’s attributes”.
+In the context of brand marketing, the attitude and voice of your brand are determined by the totality of experiences across all of your digital properties.
+This includes post-click landing pages.